Reporters (Indian TV series): Plot summary

-In same intoxicated condition he reads the news bulletin and returns to Ananya's home and seeing Ronnie again with her family he drives back home.
-While driving back he gets in an accident.
-When Kabir is in hospital Ananya spots Kabir having good time with Tarini, about whom world talks about being his mistress but are actually very good friends.
-This leads to misunderstanding between Kabir and Ananya and their fights and misunderstandings continue for a while.
-At the same time Ronnie proposes Ananya and Ananya politely say no to him stating she just considered him as her best friend.
-This upsets Ronnie and stops talking to Ananya.
-Taking advantage of these situations, Malvika plots to remove Ananya from KKN offering her a job in Mumbai with higher raise and post of senior reporter through her friend of Mumbai's news channel.
+In the same intoxicated condition, he reads the news bulletin and returns to Ananya's home and seeing Ronnie again with her family, he drives back home.
+While driving back, he gets into an accident.
+When Kabir is in hospital, Ananya spots Kabir having good time with Tarini, about whom world talks about being his mistress, but are actually very good friends.
+This leads to a misunderstanding between Kabir and Ananya and their fights and misunderstandings continue for a while.
+At the same time, Ronnie proposes Ananya and Ananya politely says no to him stating she just considered him as her best friend.
+This upsets Ronnie and he stops talking to Ananya.
+Taking advantage of these situations, Malvika plots to remove Ananya from KKN offering her a job in Mumbai with a higher raise and the post of senior reporter through her friend on Mumbai's news channel.
 Wanting to stay away from Kabir and their fights and also stop upsetting Ronnie, Ananya decides to grab the job and resigns from KKN.
-Knowing this Ronnie resolves his issues with Ananya and they become friends again but this doesn't stop Ananya from leaving KKN.
-Knowing how much Kabir and Ananya actually love each other their another colleague Trisha insists Ananya to visit KKN office before she board her flight to receive a farewell and plans to reunite Kabir and Ananya by lying to her about farewell party, as there wasn't anyone supposed to be in office as everyone had gone for a summit which Kabir didn't attend.
-Kabir and Ananya being alone in office, Kabir proposes to Ananya and opens his heart in front of her, after which they share a kiss.
+Knowing this, Ronnie resolves his issues with Ananya and they become friends again but this doesn't stop Ananya from leaving KKN.
+Knowing how much Kabir and Ananya actually love each other, their colleague, Trisha, insists Ananya to visit KKN office before she boards her flight to receive a farewell and plans to reunite Kabir and Ananya by lying to her about farewell party, as there wasn't anyone supposed to be in office as everyone had gone for a summit which Kabir didn't attend.
+Kabir and Ananya being alone in office.
+Kabir proposes to Ananya and opens his heart in front of her, after which they share a kiss.

-Ananya and Kabir finally realize their love for each other and are brought together and no.of romantic instances start to take place.
+Ananya and Kabir finally realize their love for each other and are brought together, and romantic instances start to take place.
 But then Malvika is not happy about this.
 She steals the video chip about arms and ammunition smuggling and makes Kabir believe that it was lost due to Ananya's carelessness.
-Kabir shouts at Ananya in front of every body at office.
-Kabir goes to drop Ananya and after a brief altercation, she fumes out of the car, during the office hours the cold war continues between the two.
-To apologize to her, on the insistence of Tarini, Kabir goes to her house and ends up telling Ananya's mother about their relationship, who is now upset; but when Kabir explains her about them she agrees happily.
+Kabir shouts at Ananya in front of everybody in the office.
+Kabir goes to drop Ananya and after a brief altercation, she fumes out of the car.
+During the office hours the cold war continues between the two.
+To apologize to her, on the insistence of Tarini, Kabir goes to her house and ends up telling Ananya's mother about their relationship, who is now upset.
+But when Kabir explains to her about them, she agrees happily.
 Kabir asks Ananya out on a dinner date and they spend a wonderful and a romantic night together.
 Meanwhile, at KKN he's offered to be a 2% shareholder but with a 3-year lock-in period.